simao-ferreira/dotfiles/i3/README.md

 Also gaps is enabled by default.

+Mi3  has a very complete user guide and a brilliant file included, accessible through `mod+Shift=h`, with the complete keyboard shortcuts.

 ## Browser
 Mi3 comes with palemoon as default browser.
 Install Firefox. `sudo pacman -S firefox` or through software manager